pauldzy/NHDPlusInABox/README.md

 * images: 12 GB
 * pgdata: 243 GB

 At least 365GB of free disk is needed to get the project up and running.
 Analysis and aggregation database tasks can of course push this amount higher.

+If you do not have that amount of disk handy and/or are just interested in the project concept, I also provide a "pruned" NHDPlus dataset cut down to only NHDPlus VPU 09.
+This abbreviated dataset only needs about 30 GB of disk space for Docker to stage.

 **Machine Requirements:**